01 of 05

 One of the best things about Disappearing Nine Patch quilt blocks is their versatility.
 Search for the term online and pull up the images.
 You'll find all sorts of potential layouts, and you can design even more by shifting daughter blocks around on a quilt design wall.

-The example on this page illustrates one way to arrange daughters cut from nine identical red and white parent quilt blocks.
+The example here illustrates one way to arrange daughters cut from nine identical red and white parent quilt blocks.

 To make a scrap quilt, use shorter strips and cut fewer segments from each.